Found a Pet?

 • You may bring a found pet flier to place in the found pet binder at the shelter (this does not take the place of a Found Report).

-5. Scan the pet for a microchip at a vet's office.
+5. Scan the pet for a microchip.

 Other Microchip Resources